Women's outfitworksmart casualweekend

 Get the proportions right

-Slim through the chest with a clean shoulder line; the hem ends mid-fly so it tucks without bunching.
+Cut slim or borrowed-from-the-boys oversized — pick a pole deliberately; the oversized version wants a front tuck, the slim one wants sleeves rolled.
 For the wrap dress: wrap should sit cleanly at the natural waist; hem at the knee or just below.

 Why the colours work